deepfakes/faceswap/INSTALL.md

 If you are experiencing issues, please raise them in the [faceswap-playground](https://github.com/deepfakes/faceswap-playground) repository instead of the main repo.

 # Windows Install Guide

+## Installer
+Windows now has an installer which installs everything for you and creates a desktop shortcut to launch straight into the GUI.
+You can download the installer from https://github.com/deepfakes/faceswap/releases.

+If you have issues with the installer then read on for the more manual way to install Faceswap on Windows.

+## Manual Install

 Setting up Faceswap can seem a little intimidating to new users, but it isn't that complicated, although a little time consuming.
 It is recommended to use Linux where possible as Windows will hog about 20% of your GPU Memory, making Faceswap run a little slower, however using Windows is perfectly fine and 100% supported.

 ## Prerequisites